Haven-Rau/Pokemon_Catching_Adventure/README.md

 # Important Development Explanations

-*This section is dedicated towards explaining how the game is developed*
+*This section is dedicated towards explaining how the game is developed.*

 ## Sequel Server Management Studio (SSMS) Backend

-The original Pokémon game didn't have to worry about overlapping data coming in from millions of players, since every game was unqiue.
-However, in a live database, every trainer needs to be uniquely defined, and every action made by a trainer needs that unique signature.
+This Pokemon game's backend design was created to mirror what modern Pokemon game databases look like - a perpetual push and pull of information using queries to dictate game experiences and track important information.
+I also designed the backend to be a pseudo "live" database, where multiple unique games can exist at one time without conflicting with eachother.
+This is accomplished through intentional table designs that utilize primary and foreign keys to maintain uniqueness and properly communicate between eachother.

 ### ERD Diagram: